dasBroskey/TicTacToeJava/README.md

 # Future Work
 Fixes:
 * Unchecked cast from read file
+* Update variable names to be consistant

 Items to be added or improved:
 * Handle input errors
 * Multiple players on different computers
 * Mulitple save files
+* Window to play